This is our review of the Tesco Bank Mastercard credit card.

 With no sign-up bonus, there is no reason to get the Tesco Bank Mastercard for a quick points boost.

 Assuming you convert your Clubcard vouchers to Avios points, the earning rate of 0.3 Avios points per £1 is pretty much as good as it gets if you don’t qualify for HSBC Premier.
-That said, you could be earning 0.75 Virgin Flying Club miles per £1 with the free Virgin Atlantic Reward Mastercard.
+That said, you could be earning 0.75 Virgin Flying Club points per £1 with the free Virgin Atlantic Reward Mastercard.
 Our review of the free Virgin Atlantic Mastercard is here.

 Whilst you rarely see conversion bonuses from Tesco to Avios these days, conversion bonuses of 10%-20% to Virgin Flying Club from Tesco are more common.
 You may rate the card higher if you collect Virgin miles.